Avs look to sweep road trip with win at Detroit

 The Colorado Avalanche can finish off a productive road trip with a victory in Detroit on Saturday afternoon.

-The Avalanche have won four straight, with the last three victories coming on the road.
+The Avalanche (39-22-6, 84 points) have won four straight, with the last three victories coming on the road.
 The trip began with an 8-4 triumph in Montreal.
 Then they won on back-to-back nights, edging Toronto 2-1 in a shootout on Wednesday and Ottawa 5-4 on Thursday.

 Colorado lost four of five games (1-3-1) prior to the winning streak.